allaboutapps/cra-template-aaa-typescript/template/README.md

 ### Local

-Run `yarn local <file_name>` to generate types from a swagger file in your local repository.
+Run `yarn codegen local <file_name>` to generate types from a swagger file in your local repository.
 Note that the file needs to be located at the root folder.

 ### Remote

-To use a remote source run `yarn dev`.
+To use a remote source run `yarn codegen dev`.
 Don't forget to set a correct `BASE_URL` in `swagger-codegen.sh` which can be found in `./scripts`.

 ## Setting env variables at runtime